AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 1. In the **Query name** pop-up, give your query the name `adventure-list` and click **Save As**.

 1. The query is persisted as confirmed by a banner message at the bottom of the screen.
 The query also now appears in the left panel of persisted queries in the window.

+1. In order for the persisted query to be available publicly, it will need to be published, much like how your Content Fragments need to be published.
+Click the **Publish** button at the top right of the query editor to publish the query.

+1. The publication is confirmed by a banner notification.

 You now have a new persisted query which will contain only the specific properties and formats that you defined.